antaresproject/docs/docs/modules_development/acl.md

 {% endif %}
 ```

-##Access Control at the Interface Level
+##Access Control At The Interface Level

 When using the url address /admin/control/roles/index one can notice a register of users' groups (roles).
 To edit a group and authorizations click the right mouse button on a line and choose the edit option.
 The edition contains the details of ascribed authorizations for a group.
 To change the authorizations of a role, check or uncheck the checkboxes placed next to the action's name: